-Lucy is a Senior Associate in the Corporate and Commercial Department.
+Lucy is a Senior Associate in the Company and Commercial Department.
 She specialises in commercial contracts and intellectual property matters with a particular focus on the technology sector.
 She advises both established businesses and SMEs.

 - Having worked in-house at the FTSE 100 technology business, Sage, Lucy advises clients on the full range of technology matters from software-related contracts (which may involve licensing, development, distribution, maintenance and support, cloud deployments, disaster recovery and business continuity) to advising clients on IT procurement and their e-commerce operations.
 Lucy is a member of the Society for Computers and the Law.